 If you are representing a company, you should always use the email address your company has provided for you.
-This is among the most important tips for outreach marketing because it instantly makes you look more credible and improves email deliverability substantially.
+This instantly makes you look more credible and improves email deliverability substantially.
 Therefore, be prudent about choosing your professional email address.

 However, if you are using a private email address (whether you are a freelancer, or just prefer to use it) you should really be careful when selecting your handle.

 If you are engaged in B2B marketing, your business email address should always convey your name in order for the recipient to know where it came from and who they should reply to.

 3. The “reply-all” button should be used sparingly